rewindbitcoin/app/expo.md

 #If you want to run Expo on the real device (so you can reload after a few Js changes) you can run this:
 npx expo run:ios -d
 #which will  let you choose the device to run and install
+#If you get errors, try to open on xcode the project once and build.
+For some reason it will work then even if you clean the project.
 #If you get this error: CommandError: No code signing certificates are available to use.
 #open ios/RewindBitcoin.xcodeproj
-# -> Signing and capabilities -> Add ACcount - More info: https://github.com/expo/fyi/blob/main/setup-xcode-signing.md
+# -> Signing and capabilities -> Add Account - More info: https://github.com/expo/fyi/blob/main/setup-xcode-signing.md

 Install the ipa file using XCode->Window->Devices and Simulators and drag the ipa file to the "Installed Apps" of the device